View courses in

 SED CT 528: Curriculum Development in Intercultural Education

 Examines theoretical and practical aspects in the development of intercultural curriculum materials.
-Analysis of approached to intercultural and multicultural education through the history of American schools and in other educational systems around the world.
-4cr, 2nd sem.
+Analysis of approaches to intercultural and multicultural education through the history of American schools and in other educational systems around the world.
+4 cr.

 SED CT 534: A Practical Approach to Classroom Management

-CT534 is designed to support middle and secondary teachers in developing a practical, effective and low-stress approach to classroom management.
+Designed to support middle and secondary teachers in developing a practical, effective and low-stress approach to classroom management.
 The course focuses on a classroom management system with four components: classroom structure, limit-setting, responsibility training and back-up systems.
-Through course readings, reflective writing, class discussion and simulations, participants will develop effective classroom management practices, break current "high cost" and ineffective strategies, and establish a proactive, positive classroom setting that maximizes time on learning and minimizes classroom disruptions.
-2cr.
-1st sem.
+Participants will develop effective classroom management practices, break current "high cost" and ineffective strategies, and establish a proactive, positive classroom setting that maximizes time on learning and minimizes classroom disruptions.
+2 cr.

 SED CT 575: General Methods of Instruction, 5-12

 Development of teaching skills and classroom strategies common to a variety of teaching matters.
 Includes instructional planning, integrating subject matter with learner's age level and educational environment.
-Analysis of best practices across all academic areas, learning theories, evaluation, and specific teaching techniques; 4cr, either sem.
+Analysis of best practices across all academic areas, learning theories, evaluation, and specific teaching techniques.
+4 cr.

 Intended for students interested in school leadership or not for profit leadership.
 Students will examine a wide range of issues related to the philosophy, planning, governance and sustenance of democratic schools.
 4 cr.